February 3, 2026

 Schedule Your Hearing Consultation

 If you're ready to explore your hearing aid options and understand your coverage, contact our office at 513-916-3656.
 We're located at 10766 Montgomery Road, and our office hours are Monday through Friday, 9:00 AM to 5:00 PM.
-Dr. Teague and Dr. Hoffman will conduct a comprehensive hearing evaluation, review your insurance benefits, and help you develop an action plan that fits both your hearing needs and your budget.
-Your journey to better hearing shouldn't be delayed by insurance confusion—let us help you navigate the process.
+Dr. Teague and Dr. Hoffman will conduct a comprehensive hearing evaluation, review your insurance benefits, and help you develop a plan that fits both your hearing needs and your budget.

 Get in touch with